jlevy/lft/lft.md

 more generally, the distributed system) commands, but to communicate to yourself and to other engineers what the whole system should do.

-As a side effect, you produce code that works (and, if you're good at it, also runs efficiently).
+As a side effect, you produce code that works (and, if you’re good at it, also runs efficiently).
 Compilers can be built for any language.
-The history of the development of "better" programming languages is the history of improving the languages to support communication *with people*.
+The history of the development of “better” programming languages is the history of improving the languages to support communication *with people*.

 The point is still that code is actually about communication between humans.